Employment Discrimination Lawyer

 You should contact a workplace discrimination lawyer when you report an act of discrimination to human resources and nothing was done about it, when you feel that you were let go on the basis of discrimination, when you feel as though you are being harassed in the workplace, or when you feel in any way that you are a victim of discrimination in the workplace.

-If you feel as though you have been discriminated against as an employee, the New Jersey workplace discrimination lawyers at Schall & Barasch LLC are here to help.
+If you feel as though you have been discriminated against as an employee, Patricia Barasch, New Jersey workplace discrimination lawyer, is here to help.
 Contact us for help today.

 Info Box